magneticio/vamp.io/content/documentation/installation/dcos.md

 ### Step 2: Deploy Vamp

 Once you have elasticsearch up and running it's time to move on to Vamp.
+The Vamp UI includes mixpanel integration.
+We monitor data on Vamp usage solely to inform our ongoing product development.
+Feel free to block this at your firewall, or [contact us](contact) if you’d like further details.

 Create `vamp.json` with the following content: